A Sitter with culture

 I am mostly interested in long term positions but do consider short terms ones to the purpose of vacation and travelling.

-While I would not consider myself an Italian, neither by heritage nor by culture, my first language is Italian and I have Italian citizenship and Irish and mixed North Spain (Catalonia)/Greek but I would consider myself West Papuan by culture, given I have spent in Papua half of my life.
-I am currently in the process of applying for Irish citizenship and enjoying the South West.
+While I would not consider myself an Italian, neither by heritage nor by culture, my first language is Italian and I have Italian citizenship.
+My heritage is German- Irish and mixed North Spain (Catalonia)/Greek but I would consider myself West Papuan by culture, given I have spent in Papua a great part of my life.
+I am a EU settled citizen in the UK, currently enjoying the South West.
 I speak English, French, Italian, Spanish and some Chinese.
 I love animals, more than humans (by far :-) and have lived half of my life in the wild in the Oceanian rainforests.
-The other half of my life, I spent mostly in researching different aboriginal cultures and ways of living, studying, getting too many degrees & over-qualified on so many (perhaps too many) different things, spending time with the land, the people and the animals.
+The other half of my life, I spent mostly in researching different aboriginal cultures and ways of living, studying, getting too many degrees & diplomas in lots of things I am interested in,, spending time with the earth and the animals.
 I have a diploma from the EU as environmental keeper and sea worker.
-I would like to be involved in wildlife repopulation at some point in my life and I am very open to the rare opportunities offering that.
+I would like to be involved in wildlife repopulation and permaculture at some point in my life.
 I am an alternative dog-trainer (dog-listener, Jan Fennel's method) and we used to have horses so enough experience to look after horses too, cleaning them, saddling and exercising them, cleaning their fields and stables etc. I absolutely adore horse riding and I need to do it often for my back to keep healthy, particularly if I can't swim, which in the summer I do every day.
 After falling from a horse however, many years ago, I do go beyond trotting.
 I do have some back problems so I can't do very heavy works, but can do average and everything concerning horses, dogs, cats, sheep, goats, pigs, hens, ducks is fine.
 I also love planting trees and gardening.

-I would say that horses, goats and cats are my favourite "farm animals".
-I'm also very keen on pigs and sheep.
-I can't think of an animal I wouldn't be happy to look after or learn about, I love them all.
-In terms of my dog-training technique, if that's something you might need, I use a mixture of my own skills acquired throughout my life and the dog-listener method developed by Jan Fennel, who codified wolf language to learn to train dogs through non-invasive approaches which respect the fact an animal is an animal, not a puppet, and which help even the most traumatised and aggressive dogs to live in harmony with humans and let go of controlling mechanism which are the response to unresolved trauma and can cause aggressive behaviours towards humans.
+Horses, goats, lambs, pigs and cats are my favourite semi-domestic animals.
+I also have some experience with sheep, they have their own sense of humour.
+In terms of my dog-training technique, if that's something you might need, I use a mixture of my own skills acquired throughout my life and the dog-listener method developed by Jan Fennel, who codified wolf language to learn how to train dogs through non-invasive approaches which respect the fact an animal is an animal, not a puppet, and which help even the most traumatised and aggressive dogs to live in harmony with humans and let go of controlling mechanism which are the response to unresolved trauma and can cause aggressive behaviours towards humans.
 I have saved some dogs that were going to be put down for aggressive behaviours, one of them became the family dog for years until she died two years ago.

 Until recently, since last winter to the late spring, I have been self-teaching myself horse whispering too.
 I have had cats and dogs for half of my life and I used to have horses when I was younger.
 I have had rabbits and guinea pigs too as a child.

 As far as experience with farm animals, I have enough to handle sheep, goats, ducks and hens and a little experience with cows too.
 I've been around them a lot as we used to have a field of them though not as near to the house so I didn't visit them as often as the other animals.
-I would love to learn to milk goats and cows but I have only done it twice so I can't say I have enough experience at that yet.
-This is something I always wanted to do.
+I would love to learn to milk goats and cows but I have only done it twice so I can't say I have enough experience to do it alone yet.
 I believe it's important to work with animals in ways that do not hurt them and that are fully respectful of their lives.
-For this reason I wouldn't feel comfortable going to big farms where animals are killed or enclosed in small spaces/cages.
-They are consensual, incredibly sensitive and intelligent beings who need the same respect we owe to humans...if not more in some respects as they hurt no-one.